-I’m very excited to announce the newest member of the CTR2 family – CTR2-Dial.
-My latest addition is an enhanced version of CTR2-MIDI with a color touchscreen display.
-For simplicity I’ll refer to CTR2-Dial as the Dial for the rest of this post.
+CTR2-Dial is an enhanced version of CTR2-MIDI with a color touchscreen display.
+For simplicity I’ll refer to CTR2-MIDI as the MIDI and CTR2-Dial as the Dial for the rest of this post.

 I’ve posted a video introducing the Dial on YouTube.